-Carnegie West Branch will be temporarily closed for renovations soon.
+Carnegie West Branch has closed for renovations starting August 20.
 For more information and to locate your closest available branch, please visit CLEforgood.cpl.org/Communities.

 1900 Fulton Road

 Tuesday: 10am – 7pm

 Thursday: 10am – 7pm

 Friday: 10am – 6pm

 The Carnegie West Branch is located in the heart of Ohio City in Frank Novak Park.
 Thanks to a unique relationship with the City of Cleveland, Carnegie West is positioned within the grounds of this city park to better serve patrons in the thriving Ohio City community.
 Carnegie West may be accessed by RTA bus routes 79 and 79A, as well as the W. 25th–Ohio City Rapid Station.
 The branch does not have a dedicated parking lot, but free, on-street parking is available.